Generally, I encourage hobby farmers to be self-sufficient.

 A DIY attitude can carry you a long way.
 And if you can save some time and expense (or both) by tackling a project yourself, you’ll reap the reward of your savings.
 Simultaneously, you’ll enjoy the satisfaction of a job well done.

 But some projects simply don’t make sense for hobby farmers to tackle on their own.
-While you might can technically handle the job, that doesn’t mean it’s worth your time and effort.
+While you might technically have the skills to handle the job, that doesn’t mean it’s worth your time and effort.
 In some cases, you’re better off calling in a professional.

 The tree service sent a crew of five men thoroughly equipped to handle any situation.
-They visited one afternoon with a boom lift truck, a compact utility tractor with a hydraulic grapple, and a grapple truck—essentially a dump truck with a hydraulic grapple for loading.
+They visited one afternoon with a boom lift truck, a compact utility tractor with a hydraulic grapple.
+They also brought a grapple truck—essentially a dump truck with a hydraulic grapple for loading.

 Truthfully, it was like watching a whirlwind.
 In a matter of hours, the workers had felled three trees plus sections of two other trees.
 What’s more, they had cleaned up all the debris—leaving us with a tidy lawn—and had prepped all the logs in convenient eight-foot sections for use in our sawmill.